accessibilitywars/zaw2/content/builds/hybrid-memeaver.md

 ---

-You have to prepare your CC skills in advance.
+You have to prepare your CC skills in advance, and even after all that, it is much inferior to Evoker.
 Staying in air is a DPS loss.
 You do play DPS catch-up after doing the necessary CC and resetting your opener which triggers {{ trait(id="2131") }}.

 **CC Rotation 400-800:**
 > 1. {{ skill(id="5494") }} 🌩️/🔥